kennethZhangML/GFN-NMT/README.md

 ## Introduction to GFlowNets

-GFlowNets are generative models designed for constructing complex objects step by step through a sequence of actions.
+GFlowNets are generative models designed for constructing complex objects step by step through a sequence of actions, proposed by Y. Bengio.
 These objects could represent translations, structured data, or any other structured output.
 The key features of GFlowNets in the context of NMT include:

 - **Sequential Construction**: GFlowNets build objects sequentially, one step at a time, using a stochastic policy to select each action.
 In the context of NMT, this means generating translations one token at a time.